Anmol-Arora2309/parameter-optimization/README.md

 ## Objective

-This project focuses on applying **Support Vector Machine (SVM)** for regression tasks with parameter optimization to predict the alcohol consumption (`drinks`) using blood test results.
-The goal is to find the optimal parameters that improve the SVM model's performance.
+The purpose of this project is to implement Support Vector Machine (SVM) regression and optimize its parameters to accurately forecast the daily alcohol intake from the blood test features.
+The key goal is to determine the parameter combinations that deliver the best model performance.

 ## Methodology
 - **Data Loading:**